-ABOUT THE DMM APPROACH
+ABOUT NEW GENERATIONS AND THE DMM APPROACH

 New Generations’ heartbeat centers around God’s movement of His Church.
 Each newly planted church is a catalyst opportunity for spreading the Gospel.
 We believe every Christ follower carries the opportunity and expectation to spread the Gospel throughout his or her natural network.